-- i. a candidate must pass courses having a total minimum value of 360 points; - ii.
-135 points must be from compulsory courses listed in Schedule A to the Regulations for the Bachelor of Health Sciences; - iii. at least 90 points must be from one subject major as listed in Schedule B to the Regulations for the Bachelor of Health Sciences; - iv. remaining points may be taken from additional courses in Schedule B, or from any other degree of the University; - v. at least 225 of the total points must be for courses above 100-level; and - vi. at least 90 of the total points must be for courses at 300-level.
+- (a) a candidate must pass courses having a total minimum value of 360 points; - (b) 135 points must be from compulsory courses listed in Schedule A to the Regulations for the Bachelor of Health Sciences: - (c) at least 90 points must be from one subject major as listed in Schedule B to the Regulations for the Bachelor of Health Sciences:

+- (d) remaining points may be taken from additional courses in Schedule B, or from any other degree of the University: - (e) at least 225 of the total points must be for courses above 100-level; and - (f) at least 90 of the total points must be for courses at 300-level.

-Note: A candidate satisfying the requirements for two majors may be awarded a double major.
+- 1. A candidate satisfying the requirements for two majors may be awarded a double major. - 2.
+Any given course may contribute to only one major.